purtuga/jquery.transform/doc/documentation.md

 About the Author
 ----------------

 This library was developed by Jason Iles of daersystems.com.
-The site no longer exists and I received permission from the author to create this github repository for it so that it may encourage the comminity to use it and maintain it.
+The site no longer exists and I received permission from the author to create this github repository for it so that it may encourage the community to use it and maintain it.
 I'm currently a heavy user of this library in my workings with Sharepoint webservices, thus the interest in continuing support for it.

 The original pages for this plugin can still be seen on archive.org ([here](http://web.archive.org/web/20100815004711/http://daersystems.com/jquerytransform.asp)).